If you are a teacher looking for meaningful and purposeful morning work for elementary students, then you’ve found the right place!

-They are excited.
+In the morning, your students are excited.
 It’s been about 18 hours since they have seen you and their classmates and a lot happens during that time.
 They have breaking news to share.
 Maybe they saw a bunny on the way to school.
 Perhaps a tooth fell out or a cat did some funny trick.
 Maybe they ate chicken for dinner and can’t wait to share that earth-shattering fact with others.

-Early in my career I thought the best thing to do would be to channel those thoughts into journal writing.
+Early in my career, I thought the best thing to do would be to channel those thoughts into journal writing.

-So I moved on to what is traditionally known as “bell work.”
+After I reflected on the journal writing morning work failure, I moved on to what is traditionally known as “bell work.”

 You know… unfinished work, morning jumpstarts, mad minutes, insert any other type of busy work known to man here.

-Again it was a flop.
+Again, it was a flop.

 But some were masters of upswings and downcurves while simultaneously chatting the ear off the peers at their table.

-Alas I started using the Daily 5 in my classroom.
+Alas, I started using the Daily 5 in my classroom.
 Well, the Daily 5 with my own twists, but the same concept.
 And I needed to fit in a block of time for “independent reading.”